 The 3rd provides the first panoramic view from a high tee, as the course continues northwards until the par five 7th turns in the opposite direction.
 The 8th is a long par three followed by the 9th, the only hole played directly towards the sea.
 Driving from a high tee, the line is straight at the Isle of Man.

-The lasting impression is of having played eighteen holes of interest and variety – a good partner to Silloth, further north up the Cumbrian Coast.
+The lasting impression is of having played eighteen holes of interest and variety – a very good partner to Silloth, further north up the Cumbrian Coast.

 Let's start by saying that getting to Seascale is not an easy or particularly enjoyable drive, even from within Cumbria.
 My 60 mile drive took nearly 2 hours, but it was worth it.
 That's location covered !!.
 In terms of condition, it could have been better...greens were slow, with too many bald patches on for a top 100 rated course, especially for June.
 Friendly welcome in the clubhouse when I paid the green fee (superb value at £17.50 for playing after 2pm), but no yardage chart available.

 The course itself starts with two short and fairly dull par 4's, and then you have the 3rd, a great right angled par 4 requiring an accurate drive to avoid the internal out of bounds and a well struck long iron to find the green.
 The 6th and 7th are decent par 5's, which give you a chance of a birdie.
 The 8th is a very good down hill par 3 where you need to hit the green and avoid the bunkers to make par.
 You then move onto the best stretch of holes on the course.